Mental health & your smile - the connection

 Resources:

-• For help quitting nicotine in Minnesota, click here
+• For help quitting nicotine, click here

 • For nicotine addiction resources focused on youth and young adults, click here

-• For information on teeth grinding (bruxism), click here
+• For information on teeth grinding (bruxism), click here.

 This information in this post is for general educational purposes only and does not warrant or represent any information as related to health as specifically appropriate for you.
 It is not intended to be medical advice or replace the relationship that you have with your health care providers.
 You should always seek medical advice on any diagnosis or treatment from a qualified health care provider.
 The information is provided “as is” without any representations or warranties, express or implied.